volodymyrprokopyuk/bayanguru/README.md

 # Sheet music for bayan engraved with LilyPond

-Quality engraving system for bayan sheet music with support for Stradella bass and free bass for web (HTML) and print (PDF)
+Engraving system for high quality bayan sheet music in PDF with support for Stradella bass and free bass

 ## Catalog